diminishedprime/cc-schema-converter/README.md

 # Community Connector Schema Converter

-This library was made to help with the transition from manually typing out Community Connectors as Json to using the Appsscript library.
+This library helps with the transition from manually typing out the `getSchema` response for a Community Connector as JSON to using the new Apps Scripts library.

 ## Requirements

-1. A modern version of node. (must support async functions)
++  A modern version of node. (must support async functions)

 ## Usage

-1. Clone the repo.
+Copy your existing schema into a new file.
+Make sure that the schema is proper JSON.
+Usually you just have to make sure that the keys are strings and not properties.

+1.  `$ git clone git@github.com:diminishedprime/cc-schema-converter.git`
-1.  `npm install` or `yarn install`
+1.  `$ yarn install`
-1.  `$ node index.js -- convert <path-to-schema.json>`
+1.  `$ node index.js -- convert <path-to-your-file>`